 Can You Grow Nemesia in a Pot?

 Annual plants really round out the spring and summer garden.
 They provide a real “pick-me-up” as you wait for perennials to come to full flower.
 Nemesia has blooms that resemble tiny snapdragons or lobelia blooms and come in many bright colors.
 Try using nemesia in planters, either en masse or mixed with other annuals.
-Keeping nemesia in a pot allows you to control where you use the plants and in high heat regions, makes it easy to move them at midday to a slightly cooler
+Keeping nemesia in a pot allows you to control where you use the plants and in high heat regions, makes it easy to move them at midday to a slightly cooler location.

 The bold colors and diminutive appeal of nemesia makes them standouts for the summer landscape.
 You can start seeds in late spring after the danger of frost has passed or indoors 6 weeks prior to planting out.
 Most garden centers offer these flowering plants already blooming and the price is worth it to enjoy their festive allure.